jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 In the last assignment, when you were required to run your CPU for multiple cycles, you used a simple adder to generate the next value for the PC which was simply PC+4 in all cases.
 In this assignment you will implement a much smarter unit, TransferControlUnit, which is responsible for the next value that must be assigned to the PC for the next cycle.

-The TransferControlUnit unit receives eight inputs:
+The TransferControlUnit unit receives six inputs:

 * `controltransferop`, which comes from the control unit.
 * `operand1`, and `operand2`,  both of which come from the Register File.